lastcoolnameleft/robo-clippy/README.md

 ## Usage

 If you are interested in building your own, I have [detailed install instructions](https://github.com/lastcoolnameleft/robo-clippy/blob/master/docs/build.md) along with [troubleshooting details](https://github.com/lastcoolnameleft/robo-clippy/blob/master/docs/debug.md) and [examples](https://github.com/lastcoolnameleft/robo-clippy/blob/master/docs/run.md).

+## Vision

+If you are interested in seeing the results from the 2019 Microsoft Hackathon, [see the hackathon branch](https://github.com/lastcoolnameleft/robo-clippy/blob/hackathon/face-api/README.md).